ROCm/hipfort/docs/tutorials/hipsolver-examples.rst

 ``syevd`` (``heevd`` for Hermitian matrices) computes the eigenvalues, and optionally the eigenvectors, of a symmetric matrix with a divide-and-conquer algorithm.
-The ``HIPSOLVER_EIG_MODE_*`` argument selects whether eigenvectors are produced; the example requests eigenvalues only and checks their sum against the trace.
+The ``HIPSOLVER_EIG_MODE_*`` argument selects whether eigenvectors are produced; the program requests eigenvalues only and checks their sum against the trace.

 .. literalinclude:: ../../test/f2008/hipsolver/hipsolver_dsyevd.f08